-FOREWORD: this article wouldn’t exist had I not been inspired by Toni Lane Casserly (aka the “Joan of Arc of Blockchain”) with whom I had the luck of collaborating for a short period.
-A very remarkable young woman, so incredibly smart and gifted, a force of nature who put all the energies she had into building a better future for all powered by the blockchain.
-She died in April 2020, aged 29.
-You can get a glimpse of who she was in her TED talk.
+FOREWORD: this article wouldn’t exist had I not been inspired by Toni Lane Casserly (aka the “Joan of Arc of Blockchain”) with whom I had the luck of collaborating for a short period before her premature death.
+Here I shared my memory of her.

 Is it possible to build an economy based on kindness?
 In the past this idea would have been considered utopia, and rightfully so.
 Today, for the first time in history, it should be technically possible to build it and not too far from our reach.
 Today it’s “eutopia”, as to say a practical aspiration that should be possible to turn into reality.